Wojtek120/IMU-velocity-and-displacement-measurements/README.md

 <a name="measurement"></a>
 ## Measurement of speed and displacement
-There's several steps must be completed in order to get actual speed and displacement of device.
+Several steps must be completed so to get actual speed and displacement of device.
 All of them are described in this chapter.

 <a name="madgwick"></a>
 ### Madgwick's filter
-First of all it is necessarily to get orientation of device in order to compensate acceleration of gravity from measurements.
+First of all it is necessary to get orientation of device in order to compensate acceleration of gravity from measurements.
 There are three most popular ways to do this: Kalman Filter, complementary filter and Madgwick filter.
-Research indicates that last method has three basic advantages: low computational cost, high performance, even at low sampling frequency and is easy to tune.
+Research indicates that last method has three basic advantages: low computational cost, high performance (even at low sampling frequency) and is easy to tune.
 The report ["An efficient orientation filter for inertial and inertial/magnetic sensor arrays"](https://www.samba.org/tridge/UAV/madgwick_internal_report.pdf) published by Sebastian Madgwick in 2010 presents the theory and implementation of the proposed filter for IMU and MARG.

 <a name="compensation"></a>
 ### Compensation of gravitational acceleration